 The soybean sprout banchan is not a fully tested recipe.
 But I will tell you what I did with close amounts for the ingredients.

-First boil the bean sprouts for three to five minutes until they just start to soften and they lose the raw taste.
+First, boil the bean sprouts for three to five minutes until they start to soften and lose the raw taste.
 Remove from the boiling water and drain.
-Place them into a large bowl and while they are still hot season with red pepper flakes, green onion (finely chopped), garlic, sesame oil and salt.
+Place them into a large bowl, and while they are still hot, season with red pepper flakes, green onion (finely chopped), garlic, sesame oil, and salt.

-But when using the prepared root rinse it off and give it a one hour soak in cool water.
+But when using the prepared root, rinse it off and give it a one hour soak in cool water.
 Drain and add to boiling water for five minutes.
 Pour off most of the water leaving about two cups of water.
-To the water add soy sauce and raw sugar.
-Give it a stir and cook until the liquid is almost gone then add the plum syrup and turn off the heat.
-Give it a good toss set aside and let it cool.
+To the water, add soy sauce and raw sugar.
+Stir it and cook until the liquid is almost gone, then add the plum syrup and turn off the heat.
+Please give it a good toss, set it aside, and let it cool.

 The carrot part of the recipe is easy except for the julienne cutting part.
 Julienne cut two carrots add to a pan with one teaspoon of oil (I use extra virgin olive oil).
 Cook until they start to get soft and have a little color.
 Season with a pinch of salt and remove from the heat.

-Time to assemble to a bowl add your cooked rice and arrange your choice of vegetables.
+Time to assemble to a bowl, add your cooked rice, and arrange your choice of vegetables.
 I did add some vegan kimchi.
-But not the one in my vegan kimchi recipe (its gone).
-This one I bought at WalMart it's made in Korea and actually not to bad.
+But not the one in my vegan kimchi recipe (it's gone).
+This one I bought at Walmart it's made in Korea and actually not too bad.
 Then add some of the Beyond Meat Bulgogi.

 After that add as much sauce as you would like.
 Just keep in mind it's kind of spicy.

 Please comment below what is your must have veggie in your bibimbap.

 If you like this recipe then please pin it on Pinterest.
 That really helps me get more exposure.